jmuspratt/satellite/README.md

 Overview
 -------------
-Satellite is a straightforward, responsive template for displaying a Flickr stream on your own website, perhaps at `http://yourdomain.com/photos`.
+Satellite is a minimal, responsive template based on [phpFlickr](http://phpflickr.com).
+Use it to display your Flickr photos and Sets on your own website, perhaps at `http://yourdomain.com/photos/`.
 Satellite uses no lightboxes, Flash code or heavy styling.
 Videos are served as HTML5 .mp4 files; sorry, Firefox.

 Requirements
 -------------